 The practice of requiring a user ID and password is known as single-factor authentication (SFA).
-In recent years, companies have strengthened authentication by asking for additional authentication factors, such as a unique code that is provided to a user over a mobile device when a sign-on is attempted or a biometric signature, like a facial scan or thumbprint.
+In recent years, organizations have strengthened authentication by asking for additional authentication factors.
+These can be a unique code provided to a user over a mobile device when a sign-on is attempted or a biometric signature, such as a facial scan or thumbprint.
 This is known as two-factor authentication (2FA).

 Why is authentication important in cybersecurity?

-The terms authentication and authorization are often used interchangeably.
-While they are often implemented together, they are two distinct functions.
-Authentication is the process of validating the identity of a registered user or process before enabling access to protected networks and systems.
-Authorization is a more granular process that validates that the authenticated user or process has been granted permission to gain access to the specific resource requested.
+While the terms authentication and authorization are often used interchangeably and implemented together, they are distinct functions.
+Authentication involves validating the identity of a registered user or process before enabling access to protected networks and systems.
+Authorization is a more granular process that ensures the authenticated user or process has been granted permission to gain access to the specific resource requested.

 How does authentication work?

 Traditionally, authentication was accomplished by the systems or resources being accessed.
-For example, a server would authenticate users using its own password system, login IDs, or usernames and passwords.
+For example, a server would authenticate users using its own password system, login IDs or usernames and passwords.

 What is authentication used for?